krizsan/elastalert-docker/README.md

 - SET_CONTAINER_TIMEZONE - Set to "true" (without quotes) to set the tiemzone when starting a container.
 Default is false.
 - CONTAINER_TIMEZONE - Timezone to use in container.
 Default is Europe/Stockholm.

-# .date File in Repository
-The .date file in the repository is automatically regenerated each time there is an update to the Yelp/Elastalert repository in order to trigger a build of the Docker image at DockerHub.